GreenVeggi/Thoth/pages/resilience.md

 	- Walker, B. H., & Salt, D. (2006).
 Resilience Thinking: Sustaining Ecosystems and People in a Changing World.
 Island Press. #walkerResilienceThinkingSustaining2006
 - Stability at a presumed steady state, emphasising resistance to disturbances and speed of return to the equilibrium point.
 	- Hanna, S., & Munasinghe, M. (Eds.).
 (1995). _Property rights and the environment: Social and ecological issues_.
 Beijer International Institute of Ecological Economics and the World Bank. #hannaPropertyRightsEnvironment1995
+- Measure of the perturbation that can be absorbed before an ecosystem is shifted into another state.
+In this definition, systems are complex and self-organizing, permeated by uncertainties and discontinuities, and have several possible equilibrial states.
+	-